Toludtechsis/Personal-Finances-Analysis/README.md

 ## Data Modeling
-When I clicked on close and load, I choose the option to create as a connection and added to the data model.
+Loading into the data model, I choose the option to create as a connection and added to the data model.
 This loads all the 4 queries created into the data model.

 <img width="438" alt="star schema" src="https://user-images.githubusercontent.com/17475689/195662457-72608adb-95eb-40b3-bc39-7e68d7391c37.PNG">